ikus060/minarca/README.md

 # Changelog

+## Next Release - 4.4.0

+* Generate Debian package using Pyinstaller and Debbuild to improve compatibility

 ## 4.3.0 (2023-01-16)

 This releases include a security fix.
 If you are using an earlier version, you should upgrade to this release immediately.